John Ross Palmer’s

 Palmer creates in his upstairs art studio, which is linked to John Ross Palmer’s “apartment.”
 The living quarters are spacious and comfortable to permit a relaxing home separate from the business of art.
-The couple was most honored to have their home featured in the 2009 Houston Heights Association’s Spring Home & Garden Tour.
+Palmer was most honored to have his home featured in the 2009 Houston Heights Association’s Spring Home & Garden Tour.

 In 2014, construction was completed on the state-of-the-art “Chrysalis,” the gallery and art studios addition that serves as the epicenter of Palmer’s art movement of Escapism and training ground for the artists accepted into his Escapist Mentorship Program.
 The empowering, 1,600 sq. ft. structure includes the Franklin Gallery on the lower level and Jennings, Patriarca, and Goehausen Studios on the second story.